Loading...

 • Fit basic machine learning models

-• Understands the strengths and weaknesses of different machine learning models.
+• Identify the strengths and weaknesses of different machine learning models.

 Microcredential(s)